Vynax/posd2020f_midterm_1/README.md

 public:
     App(std::string id, std::string name, double size) {}

-    // implement any functions inherit from Shape that you think is suitable.
+    // implement any functions inherit from Node that you think is suitable.
 };
 ```